How to Prioritize Your Debt Repayment Strategy

 Debt can be a significant burden, but with a well‑planned strategy, you can take control of your financial situation and work towards becoming debt‑free.
 Prioritizing your debt repayment is crucial for managing your finances effectively and saving money in the long run.
 In this article, we will explore practical steps to help you prioritize your debt repayment strategy.

-High-interest debts typically cost you more in the long run, so it's advisable to focus on paying them off first.
+High‑interest debts typically cost you more in the long run, so it's advisable to focus on paying them off first.
 Identify the debts with the highest interest rates and prioritize them accordingly.
 These might include credit card balances or personal loans with high annual percentage rates (APRs).
-By tackling high-interest debts initially, you can save significant amounts of money on interest charges over time.
+Using a financial calculator makes it easy to see how interest accrues and how much you can save by tackling high‑interest debts early.

 Reading more: